rkdarst/dynsnap/doc/Manual.rst

         longest plateau value.
 This is in contrast to ``longest`` and ``shortest``, which go a bit further and make sure that there is no future greater maximum.
+--peak-factor=X
+    If given, this will mean that a maximum will be found if the similarity drops to X*similarity_max.
+In other words, this makes a trade off between ``greedy`` and ``longest``.
+For example, if *x=0.5*, that means that if after a maximum, we drop down to 0.5 of that maximal similarity value, we stop searching and use that maximum.  ``greedy`` is in effect ``--peak-factor=.999...`` and ``longest``/``shortest`` is ``-peak-factor=0``.
+By default,
+    this is set to 0.05, which should be basically indistinguishable from 0.0 in most cases.
+However, in all cases we will scan at least ``--dt-search-min`` time units and 10 steps forward before possibly using the peak factor.
+This is to prevent us from finding extremely small *dt*\ s at short times.

 --dt-search-min=DELTAT
     When scanning forward in time, always search at least this amount